richp10/raml/README.md

 # raml

-A model and helpers for a RAML 1.0 specification
+An implementation of a RAML parser for Go.
+Compliant with RAML 1.0.